 FRANCISCO HERNANDEZ is motivated to go to college and become a teacher after watching his father get home exhausted from working long days outside in the freezing cold or scorching sun.
 Francisco is reminded daily how hard it is to work in the fields.
 He says, “I am amazed at what my father has to go through every day.”
 This experience has not only motivated Francisco to earn good grades for himself, but also to help others succeed.
 He will be the first in his family to go to college and will enroll in Reedley College in the fall.
 Francisco will use the scholarship to buy books.

 ALEXIS MENDOZA is in honor roll, marching band, and has won many awards in various extracurricular activities.
 He is focused on his career goal of becoming a Registered Nurse.
 His ultimate goal is to become a Doctor of Nursing Practice.
 Besides taking rigorous classes and loving reading and music, Alexis enjoys helping others and giving of himself without anything in return.
 He says, “I know I will love my job as an RN even though the road might be bumpy financially.
 That just gives me more strength to keep trying to put myself ahead of the game.”
 He will enroll at California State University, Fresno in the fall.

 REBECA SALAS is a compassionate and exceptional young lady.
-As the oldest child in the family she cares for her siblings while both her parents work in the fields.
-She says, “Field work is tiring and exhausting, and seeing [my parents] come home every day ignites a spark in me to study hard and give them what they deserve.”
+As the oldest child in the family . she cares for her siblings while both her parents work in the fields.
+She says, “Field work is tiring and exhausting, and seeing my parents come home every day ignites a spark in me to study hard and give them what they deserve.”
 Little money, house chores, and a rigorous academic program have made her resilient and more eager to realize her dreams.
-And, she will not give up her dreams until she becomes a psychologist so she can help others.
+She will not give up her dreams until she becomes a psychologist so she can help others.
 She will enroll at California State University, Fresno in the fall.